vaadin-component-factory/vcf-svg/README.md

 Commercial Vaadin Add-on License version 3 (CVALv3).
 For license terms, see LICENSE.

 Vaadin collects development time usage statistics to improve this product.
-For details and to opt-out, see https://github.com/vaadin/vaadin-usage-statistics.
+For details and to opt-out, see: https://github.com/vaadin/vaadin-usage-statistics